Port of Plymouth, England

 Just as the vessel in making the harbor of the American Plymouth first passes a great lighthouse and then comes within a natural breakwater into a closed harbor, so the Norddeutscher Lloyd steamship goes past the Eddystone Light, to glide into smooth water behind the artificial stone breakwater, which has made this harbor one of the safest in the world.

-The great promenade alone The Hoe, Plymouth's park situated on a plateau overlooking the sea, somehow suggests the boulevard extending southward from the American Plymouth; and over and beyond are forested heights not unlike those of Manomet.
+The great promenade alone The Hoe, Plymouth's park situated on a plateau overlooking the sea, suggests the boulevard extending southward from the American Plymouth; over and beyond are forested heights not unlike those of Manomet.

-The country beyond is less well wooded than that of eastern Massachusetts, and the hills are higher; but still there is a general resemblance.
+The country beyond is less well-wooded than that of eastern Massachusetts, and the hills are higher, but there is still a general resemblance.

 There is abundant bathing close to the town, and the open-air concerts are among the best in England.
-Those who had thought of Brighton as the only great English water ing place find the magnitude of Plymouth rather staggering.
+Those who had thought of Brighton as the only great English watering place find the magnitude of Plymouth rather staggering.

 Fishing Boats at the Quay of Plymouth, England.